Updated: June 17, 2026

 UI/UX designers

-Over 42% of customers would pay more for a friendly, welcoming experience and your UI/UX team is who makes that happen.
+A user-centered experience remains a top purchase driver, and your UI/UX team is who makes that happen.
 From a smooth onboarding process to the ease of use, SaaS product design should cover all touchpoints, mimicking the workflow of your users.

 Designers map that workflow, tap into the minds of your users, and create other foundations of the successful design process.
 Based on the user data, they then create a fully clickable prototype, test it with end-users, and send the final layouts into development.